koyeb/action-git-deploy/README.md

   uses: koyeb/action-git-deploy/cleanup@v1
 ```

-The first step installs the CLI and requires you to set a Koyeb API token as a secret.

-The second steps performs the cleanup.
+The first step installs the CLI, which is required to remove the service.
+The second step performs the cleanup.
 Optionally, you can provide the `app-name` parameter (which defaults to `<repo>/<branch>`) to specify the name of the application to remove.

-### Removing a Service When a Ref is Deleted
+### Example: removing a service when a ref is deleted

 To remove a Koyeb service when a branch or tag is deleted, you can use the delete event in your workflow file.
 Here's an example of how to do this: